iaugustine/CIS9650TaxiAnalysis/README.md

 |Inwood Hill Park        | Union Sq                   |  86.300000   |   26.620000

 Our original belief while doing this analysis  was that Mahattan would be the most overcharge but fell within range to the other borough without any major outliners.

+In addition to the above analysis, we have done plenty of univariate and multivariate analysis.
+Kindly refer to the DataAnalysisv3.ipynb and NYC Data Cleaning.ipynb notebooks for more insight

 <b>Feature Engineering & Selection</b>